nppackages/binsreg/README.md

 - New command/function binsreglincom for testing of linear combinations across subgroups (e.g., H0: mu1(x)=mu2(x) for all x).
 For now, see option by() for joint plotting of marginal confidence bands.

+- Recentering of binscatter estimate of \mu(x) to account for additional covariates.
+For now, the package sets additional covariates at zero.

 - New command/function binsxtreg for panel data estimation, inference and binned scatter plots.
 For now, in Stata use the command i. or ib(). for incorporating fixed effects (as with the regress command).

 - Handling of formulas in R package.

-- Recentering of binscatter estimate of \mu(x) to account for additional covariates.
-For now, the package sets additional covariates at zero.

-- Backwards compatibility with Stata 13.
-For now, Stata 14 or better is needed.

 ## Stata Implementation